chrisjdallmann/feco-inhibition/code/README.md

 `9A_treadmill_platform.parquet`: Calcium imaging data from 9A axons during behavior on and off the treadmill and passive leg movements with the platform.

-`9A_CsChrimson.parquet`: Behavioral data for optogenetic activation of 9A neurons in tethered flies on the treadmill.
+`9A_activation.pq`: Behavioral data for optogenetic activation of 9A neurons in tethered walking flies.

-`9A_GtACR1.parquet`: Behavioral data for optogenetic silencing of 9A neurons in tethered flies on the treadmill.
+`9A_silencing.pq`: Behavioral data for optogenetic silencing of 9A neurons in tethered walking flies.

+`control_activation.pq`: Behavioral data for optogenetic activation of tethered walking control flies.

+`control_silencing.pq`: Behavioral data for optogenetic silencing of tethered walking control flies.

-`web_treadmill.parquet`: Calcium imaging data from web axons during behavior on the treadmill.
+`web_treadmill.parquet`: Calcium imaging data from DNg74 (web) axons during behavior on the treadmill.

-`hook_flexion_03_bdn2.parquet`: Calcium imaging data from hook flexion axons with and without activation of descending neuron BDN2.
+`hook_flexion_03_bdn2.parquet`: Calcium imaging data from hook flexion axons with and without activation of descending neuron DNg100 (BDN2).

 `pmt_control.parquet`: GFP fluorescence from FeCO axons following the start-up of the microscope PMT.

+`fanc_dn_information.xlsx`: Connectome identifiers, predicted neurotransmitters, and community names for descending neurons of interest in the FANC connectome.

 The connectome simulation runs on data from the MANC connectome, which can be found in the subfolder `simulation`.
 `classifications_manc_v1.csv` contains information about each neuron's name, type, and predicted neurotransmitter.